Serra Cafema Camp Tented Camp

 Comfortable Main Area

-Serra Cafema, with all humility and respect, has established an excellent rapport with the Himba people.
-When they are visiting the area, guests are able to visit with them and gain insight into their ancient customs and way of life.
+When the Himba are visiting the area, guests are able to visit with them and gain insight into their fascinating, ancient customs and way of life.

 Serra Cafema is seriously remote.
 The only access is by light aircraft to the Hartmann Valley airstrip, followed by 1½-hour road transfer over somewhat bumpy roads.
 Once there, you’ll know it was worth every minute.